• Menu

 2. The well is pumping sand or large amounts of sediment

-3. Water pressure is low (pressure tank symptoms)
+3. Water pressure is low (pressure tank symptoms) or water flow problems.

-4. The power bill has skyrocketed
+4. The power bill has skyrocketed.
+Water pump for well keeps running.

 5. Water quality has changed